apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 This is the most complicated approach, but has the potential to be the most performant.
 What we will do here is write a Rust function to perform our computation and then expose that function to Python.
 I know of two use cases where I would recommend this approach.
-The first is the case when the pyarrow compute functions are insufficient for your needs.
+The first is the case when the PyArrow compute functions are insufficient for your needs.
 Perhaps your code is too complex or could be greatly simplified if you pulled in some outside dependency.
 The second use case is when you have written a UDF that you’re sharing across multiple projects and have hardened the approach.
 It is possible that you can implement your function in Rust to give a speed improvement and then